6 Questions To Ask Yourself Before Joining a CSA

 CSA customers appreciate this added value of our product, and are willing to pay a premium for it.

 So if you’re saying to yourself, “Well that’s more than we’d pay at _____” ~ you may want to hit the pause button.

 Remember, CSA is just one model out there for getting fresh farmer food onto your table.
 For those who value the story, the journey, and the farmer relationship behind the food, it can be a great option that can change the way you eat forever.
-But there’s no shame in passing on CSA and instead buying weekly from a farmer’s market.

 As in all things, expectations determine how you experience the product.
 To set you up for CSA success, make sure your expectations align with the philosophy of CSA before you commit.